mmiz02/portfoliomachinelearning/team-project.md

 *Figure 3: Monthly Average Reviews Throughout Price Bins (Demand Proxy)*

 ### Key Findings
-Location and room type are the strongest pricing determinans and demand follows a non-linear relationship with price.
+Location and room type are the strongest pricing determinants and demand follows a non-linear relationship with price.
 Figure 4 also confirms that the market can be meaningfully segmented into distinct clusters.

 ![My Image](demand.png)
 *Figure 4: Neighbourhood group × room type recommended compromise price*